tangrams/tangram-docs/pages/walkthrough.md

 ###Put a Tangram map into production

 This map uses Mapzen's vector tile service for the data.
-If you want to put this map into production beyond the purposes of this tutorial, you'll need to [sign up for a free API key](https://mapzen.com/developers/) and substitute your own key for the one provided in the demo.
-The vector tile service is free, but the API key helps prevent individual users from degrading the overall system performance.
+If you want to put this map into production beyond the purposes of this tutorial, you'll need to [sign up for an API key](https://mapzen.com/developers/) and substitute your own key for the one provided in the demo.
 Follow these steps to learn how to change the API key.

 1. Sign in at https://mapzen.com/developers/ using your GitHub account.
-2. Under Vector Tiles, click +New Key.
+2. Under Vector Tiles, click `+New Key.`
 3. Optionally, set a name for the project, such as My Tangram Map.
 3. Copy the text of the key to your clipboard.
 It should take the form of `vector-tiles-` and some additional characters.
 4. Open the scene.yaml file.
-5. In the `sources:` block, paste your key after the equals sign in `//vector.mapzen.com/osm/all/{z}/{x}/{y}.topojson?api_key=<yourkeyhere>`.
+5. In the `sources:` block, paste your key after the equals sign in `//vector.mapzen.com/osm/all/{z}/{x}/{y}.topojson?api_key=<vector-tiles-xxxxxxx>`.
 6. Commit the change to the gh-pages branch.

-##Next steps
+###Summary and next steps

 You have explored the basics of mapping with Tangram and the structure of the scene file, and maybe even posted your map to the web.

 Tangram enables many options for rendering features on maps.
 To see other maps built with Tangram, visit the [Tangram website](https://www.mapzen.com/projects/tangram) and get links to sample code.
 Build on what you have learned here to make the exact map you want.

-##Data credits
+###Data credits
 OpenStreetMap data: © OSM contributors

 Map tools: [Tangram](https://mapzen.com/tangram), [Leaflet](http://leafletjs.com/)